Industry News

 Providing rigidity that slows down the deformation and mobility of the melt, which helps inhibit rapid pore expansion and allows for finer pore sizes.
 Nano-calcium carbonate can even generate microporous foam plastics due to the small size of the nucleating agent.

 Amount of Calcium Carbonate Added: The optimal filling amount for calcium carbonate to enhance foaming quality typically ranges from 10% to 30%.
-If too little is added, there won’t be enough nucleation points, leading to a low foaming ratio.
-Conversely, if too much is used, while more nucleation points are created, the melt strength may decrease excessively, resulting in numerous broken bubbles and a reduced foaming ratio.
+If too little is added.
+There won’t be enough nucleation points, leading to a low foaming ratio.
+Conversely, if too much is used, while more nucleation points are created, the melt strength may decrease excessively.
+This results in numerous broken bubbles and a reduced foaming ratio.

 Dispersibility of Calcium Carbonate: Even dispersion of calcium carbonate is essential for promoting foaming quality.
 Uniformly distributed calcium carbonate ensures no agglomeration.
 If the particle size is within 5 μm, it will effectively function as a nucleating agent without adversely affecting foaming.